MegaLoler/Negative-Nancy-s-MML-to-Midi-compiler/README.md

 Just another MML to MIDI compiler!
 Just because I haven't found anything that's quite what I want, so I'm making my own, ya know? ;o

+It's a work in progress, I just started!!!
+Most of this readme is just what the goal is, rather than what things are right now, lol.

 ## How to build

 Just run `make` to produce `build/nnmmlc`!